patrickbrett/xtJSON/README.md

 }
 ```

-Note that embedded data is *itself* treated as xtJSON, and can therefore contain further remote requests.
+Note that embedded data is _itself_ treated as xtJSON, however remote data is automatically loaded in safe mode.
+If you _really_ want to load remote data unsafely (so that you can use function expressions and so on in the remote data), then call `jsonParser.remoteUnsafe(...)` instead of just `jsonParser`.
 This behaviour has not been tested and could lead to infinite self-referential loops or long loading times.
-Externally loaded JSON files can also embed expressions which may be dangerous - only load data from trusted sources!
+Externally loaded JSON files can also embed arbtirary code which may be dangerous - only load data from trusted sources!

 ## How it works

 The parser processes data through four stages: